xMOROx/Knowledge-Engineering-And-Symbolic-Machine-Learning/README.md

     * Ensure `python3` (or the specific command you intend to use, like `python`) is available in your system's PATH.
 Check with `python3 --version`.
 5. **Python Libraries (`pip`)**:
     * You need `pip` (Python's package installer), which usually comes with Python 3.
-    * Install the required Python packages listed in `requirements.txt`.
-If this file doesn't exist yet, create it in the project root.
-It should include at least:

-        ```txt
-        # requirements.txt
-        PyYAML         # For reading config.yaml
-        colorama       # For colored terminal output
-        # Add packages needed by plato-server/main.py:
-        # tensorflow >= 2.x  # OR torch >= 1.x (Choose one for RL)
-        # numpy
-        # ... other dependencies for your RL agent/server (e.g., gym, matplotlib)
-        ```

     * Install using pip:

         ```bash